Productions

 directed by Claire Parker

 One mother’s love.
-One last request.
-One Apple pie.

 In a prison kitchen a mother is baking an apple pie: her death-row son’s last request.
 As Miriam shows us how to make the perfect pie, we watch her grapple to understand what happened to her son - and how that night 22 years ago changed everything.
 The play offers a cathartic journey into the heart of barely resolvable questions about justice, forgiveness and love.